-He also matched up rocks on either side of the Atlantic Ocean like puzzle pieces.
-For example, the Appalachian Mountains (United States) and Caledonian Mountains (Scotland) fit together, as do the Karroo strata in South Africa and Santa Catarina rocks in Brazil.
+Wegener knew that fossil plants and animals such as mesosaurs, a freshwater reptile found only in South America and Africa during the Permian period, could be found on many continents.
+He also matched up rock formations on either side of the Atlantic Ocean like puzzle pieces.
+For example, the Appalachian Mountains (United States) and Caledonian Mountains (Scotland) fit together, as do the Karoo strata in South Africa and Santa Catarina rocks in Brazil.

 In fact, plates moving together created the highest mountains in the world, the Himalayans, and the mountains are still growing due to the plates pushing together, even now, according to National Geographic.
 Despite his incredible continental drift evidence, Wegener never lived to see his theory gain wider acceptance.
 He died in 1930 at age 50 just two days after his birthday while on a scientific expedition in Greenland, according to the University of Berkeley.